 Fasten off leaving a long tail for sewing.

-Sew eyes and mouth onto one of the potholders.
+Sew eyes, nose, and mouth onto one of the potholders.

 Cut a piece of batting slightly smaller than the potholder.
 Layer onto the bottom potholder and place the piece with the face on top.
 Pin to hold in place.

-Using white yarn, tack the corners and the center of each side together through all 3 layers.
-Go from back to front and the through to the back again.
-Tie the ends together in a double knot.
-Using your crochet hook, pull the yarn ends through the back of the potholder so they are hidden between the potholder and the batting.
+Using orange yarn, tack the corners and the center of each side together through all 3 layers.
+Using your crochet hook, pull the yarn ends through so they are hidden between the potholder and the batting.

-With right side facing you (face side), attach yarn in bottom right corner. sc evenly around potholder through both layers, working 3 sc in each corner.
-Join with ss to first sc.
+Border: with right side facing you (face side), attach orange yarn in bottom right corner. sc around the potholder through both layers, working 3 sc in each corner.

 If you want a hanging loop: